DjPoke/Agon-Light-sprite-edition-suite/spredit/readme.txt

 * PageDown:				Select the previous frame
 * L:					load a sprite
 * S:					save a sprite
+* E:					export a sprite as assembler data
 * F:					flip frame horizontally

 While in palette mode, this is the keys you can use :